aman-20232703/networking-cisco-packet-tracer-/README.md

 #### 3. Network Architecture (How it’s built)
 Network architecture refers to the design and structure of a computer network.
 It defines how different devices like computers, servers, routers, and switches are connected and how they communicate with each other.
 ##### Types of Network Architecture
-<b>A.Peer-to-Peer (P2P):</b> In a Peer-to-Peer (P2P) network, all computers (called peers) are equal.
-Each device can act as both a client (requesting data) and a server (sharing data).
-There is no central server controlling the network.
+<b>A.Peer-to-Peer (P2P):</b> In a P2P architecture, all computers (called peers) are equal.
+Each one can act as both a client (requesting data/services) and a server (providing data/services).
+There's no central server.
 ##### Advantages of P2P
 • Easy to set up and use, especially for small networks.